When Does Long Term Disability Start After Approval_ Image

 How Do Waiting Periods Affect My Insurance Rate?

-In general, the longer your waiting period is, the lower your insurance rate will be.
+The longer your waiting period is, the lower your insurance rate will be.
 For example, you would have to pay higher monthly rates on a policy with a six-month waiting period than on a policy with an 18-month waiting period.

 A policy with a shorter waiting period means you’ll have a shorter gap in your income if an injury or illness prevents you from working.
 This shorter gap can be better for older or more frail individuals.
 However, younger, healthier individuals may opt for a longer waiting period because it costs less, and they’re less likely to suffer an injury or illness that prevents them from working long-term.